gvorbeck/container-pricing/FAQ.md

 Competitive Differentiators

 Container Pricing can scale from collocated solutions within existing LPARs, through to separate LPARs, up to multiple-LPAR solutions
-    Container Pricing does not directly impact the cost of unrelated workloads Client has flexibility to determine where to deploy based on technical requirements and preference – not driven by pricing z/OS enables solution-level metering and controls
-    The client is not responsible for monthly manual tagging and tracking
+Container Pricing does not directly impact the cost of unrelated workloads Client has flexibility to determine where to deploy based on technical requirements and preference – not driven by pricing z/OS enables solution-level metering and controls he client is not responsible for monthly manual tagging and tracking